-The School's DSL is Kelly Mills who is a member of the senior leadership team.
+The School's DSL is Mark Shipman who the Headteacher.

-Stephen Cliffe is the DDSL and the person to whom reports should be made in the absence of the DSL.
-This ensures there is the required cover for the role at all times.
+Anton Squillino is the DDSL and the person to whom reports should be made in the absence of the DSL.
+This ensures there is always the required cover for the role.

-The DSL and DDSL's contact details can be found on the Key Contacts page at the start of this policy.
-The DSL and DDSL's contact details can be found on the Key Contacts page at the start of this policy.
+The DSL and DDSL contact details can be found on the Key Contacts page at the start of this policy.